 Learn More About the Audubon Swamp

 There is also the Audubon Swamp.
 We did buy a ticket for this activity.
 Here you can walk the 60 acres of boardwalks & bridges to view local birds, reptiles, and other mammals.
 This is a very humid experience especially when it’s hot outside.
-We got a chance to see Egrets, Anhinga, turtles, silk spiders, dragon flies, and alligators.
-We would not recommend the Audubon Swamp as you can see these animals in nature preserves throughout the LowCountry for free and in less humid areas.
+We got a chance to see Egrets, Anhinga, turtles, silk spiders, dragonflies, and alligators.
+We would not recommend the Audubon Swamp as you can see these animals in nature preserves throughout the Lowcountry for free and in less humid areas.
 But if you do go, consider going in the fall or winter otherwise bring plenty of water and sunscreen.

 We would definitely recommend going to the Magnolia Plantation & Gardens under general admission because the plantation and gardens are beautiful!
 The flowers are plentiful and diverse.
 There’s a lot of walking and exploring to do.
 They have beautiful bridges and waterways.
-The grounds are very clean and well manicured.
+The grounds are very clean and well-manicured.

-Our very favorites was the conservatory and zoo area.
+Our very favorites were the conservatory and zoo area.
 The conservatory is a nice place to get away from the sun and appreciate the plant life in this sheltered area.
 We would recommend going to the zoo area first as it gets pretty busy otherwise.
 They have beautiful peacocks, deer, and ducks roaming around.
-We have never been so closer as you can reach out and pet the deer.
+We have never been so close as you can reach out and pet the deer.
 You still want to social distance with the peacock but you would be surprised at how close you can get!
 There are also some unique animals like the Blue & Gold Macaw and Eastern Gray Squirrel.

 The general admission ticket which you can use for 7 days is a nice getaway!
 We found a good deal on Groupon.com, that is not always there.
 Magnolia Plantation & Gardens cares about people as they followed all the proper protocols for protecting people from Covid-19.
 We would highly recommend them!